Skip to Content

 How find Cheap Flights for your Family

-Looking out the window of an airplane in flight
+Looking out the window of an airplane in flight.

-Get Cheap Flights by Looking Early
+1. Get Cheap Flights by Looking Early

-Set a Price Alert
+2. Set a Price Alert

-Test Different Travel Dates
+3. Test Different Travel Dates

-If you have any flexibility in your travel dates, try looking at flights which leave 1-2 days earlier or later than your ideal travel dates.
+If you have any flexibility in your family travel dates, try looking at flights which leave 1-2 days earlier or later than your ideal travel dates.
 It is easier to get cheap flights with a flexible schedule, especially if you can travel mid-week.
-The best tool to compare flight prices on different days is the “Date Grid” tool within Google Flights.
-It’s found at the top of your search results.

-Look at Nearby Airports
+4. Look at Nearby Airports

-If you are flying into or out of a large city with multiple airports, look at flights from all the airports.
+If you are flying into or out of a large city with multiple airports, look at flights from all the area airports.
 This is done two ways:

 1) When you type in “Chicago”, select the top option which says, “All Airports”.